GeertvanGeest/cluster-docs/docs/checklists/checklist_courses_cluster.md

-If you are organizing a course that requires cluster resources, please contact [it@bioinformatics.unibe.ch](mailto:it@bioinformatics.unibe.ch) _at least two months in advance_, and provide him with the following information:
+If you are organizing a course that requires cluster resources, please contact [it@bioinformatics.unibe.ch](mailto:it@bioinformatics.unibe.ch) and provide the following information as soon as possible.

+>We need to know _at least two months in advance_ the dates of the course in order to reserve the resources and make sure there is no overlap with maintenance.
+We need to know about each course, even it is recurring every year.

 - When is the course happening?
 (From-To)
 - do the students need an IBU Account by their name or will you use students* accounts ?